reteprelief/writings/v3/V3ReferenceDoc/sources/Packages.rst

 AADL Packages
 =============

 The *package* concept provides a way to organize declarations of component classifiers, user defined types, property definitions, and annex libraries.
-Package names consist of a **::** separated sequence of identifiers and reside in a global name space.
+Packages can be nested, either by syntactically nesting package declarations, or by specifying a package with a dot (**.**) separated sequence of identifiers.
+The latter allows for packages to be stored in separate files.

 A package represents a name space for its content.
-A component classifier, type, or property is uniquely identified by qualifying its name with the package name.
-References to content in the same package do not require qualification by package name.
+A nested package, component classifier, type, or property definition is fully qualified by a *dot* separated sequence of identifiers starting with the identifier of a top-level package.
+A top-level package identifier refers to a package that is not nested in another package.

- Users indicate their intent to reference content of other packages by a **with** declaration, identifying the packages whose content becomes visible in a given package.
+Users can make content of other packages visible in the name space of the package with the *import* declaration.
-Content of other packages can be referenced without qualification if its name is not in conflict with local content or content of other packages in **with** declarations.
-In case of conflict the reference must be qualified.
+Content of imported packages can be referenced without qualification if its name is not in conflict with local content or content of other imported packages.
-Packages identified in qualified references must still be listed in a **with** declaration.
+In case of conflict the reference must be fully qualified.

- Packages can be nested, i.e., a package can be declared inside another package.
-This allows for grouping of packages.
-The content of a nested package is uniquely identified by any enclosing package names followed by the given package name and the element contained in the package.
+Packages identified in fully qualified references must be listed in an *import* declaration.

 *Syntax*